 - Expected Time to Completion: Three-and-a-half years

-Texas Chiropractic College prepares future chiropractors in non-invasive and hands-on care that is grounded in a global and holistic curriculum.
-Founded in 1908, Texas Chiropractic College is one of the oldest DC programs operating in the United States and emphasizes clinical education.
-Admitted students will work with vulnerable and underserved patients through their community outreach program, as well as gain experience in neurology, pediatrics, and orthopedics through their unique Hospital Rotation Program.
+Texas Chiropractic College prepares future chiropractors in non-invasive and hands-on care grounded in a global and holistic curriculum.
+Founded in 1908, Texas Chiropractic College is one of the oldest DC programs operating in the United States, emphasizing clinical education.
+Admitted students will work with vulnerable and underserved patients through their community outreach program and gain experience in neurology, pediatrics, and orthopedics through their unique Hospital Rotation Program.

 The DC program comprises ten trimesters and is offered year-round.
 Students may also apply for the concurrent degree program, which offers a DC degree and a bachelor of science in human biology.
-The program includes classes on physiology, radiology, clinical medicine, and nutrition.
-Furthermore, students are able to participate in the Hospital Rotation Program, where students can choose from almost thirty hospitals and assist in patients’ evaluation, diagnosis, and treatment.
+The program includes physiology, radiology, clinical medicine, and nutrition classes.
+Furthermore, students can participate in the Hospital Rotation Program, where students can choose from almost thirty hospitals and assist in patients’ evaluation, diagnosis, and treatment.

 Those applying for admission should complete at least 90 semester-hours of undergraduate coursework with a minimum cumulative GPA of 3.0.
 Those 90 hours should include at least 24 semester-hours of life and physical sciences coursework and at least half of those courses should include a laboratory component.
 Prospective students must also prepare a personal statement and be able to pass a background check.